-As of 29 May, the situation over covid-19 in Malaga province was under control.
+As of 10 July, the situation over covid-19 in Malaga province was under control.
 The same applies the region of Andalusia with one of the lowest incidences in Spain.
 Fewer new contagions emerge every day and the province now has few new cases of patients in intensive case.
-And even better news, far fewer deaths.
+And even better news, hardly any deaths.

-On 28 May, Malaga had an incidence of 1.1 per 1 million (classed as low) and an R of 0.9, classed as stable.
-There have been 4,502 cases and 285 deaths since the start of the crisis.
+On 14 July, Malaga had an incidence of 1.1 per 1 million (classed as low) and an R rate of 0.5 +/- 0.3.
+There have been 4,770 confirmed cases and 289 deaths since the start of the crisis.
 Malaga province has a population of 1.64 million.

 How does the easing out of lockdown in Malaga work?

 The government has introduced three phases/stage, each expected to last 2 weeks.
 This means that in theory, it will take 6 weeks to reach the end of the easing out.
 Each phase lasts 2 weeks because that is the incubation period for the virus.

 Stages are measured in each province – in the case of Malaga, the province of Malaga.
 At the end of each stage, the health authorities will assess the situation regarding coronavirus in the province and based on these parameters decide whether it can go on to the next stage.